apache/buildstream/doc/source/createproject.rst

 Source files
 ~~~~

-There are multiple ways of including source files with build stream, and this is done though things called plugins.
+There are multiple ways of including source files with BuildStream, and this is done through things called plugins.

 The list of options can be found here :ref:`plugins_sources`